 Automation software can respond to a “contact us” inquiry within a couple of seconds.
 But that’s what a robot would do.
 A human would be considered fast if she responded within five or ten minutes.

-With Infusionsoft by Keap, as well as some other automation platforms, you can set a delay timer to send your automated reply after a realistic length of time.
+With Keap, as well as some other automation platforms, you can set a delay timer to send your automated reply after a realistic length of time.
 Write the reply as if you typed it up: “Hi [First Name], thanks for your note!
 I’ll be in touch soon, but I wanted to let you know that I got your message.”
 The client will be impressed that you check email so diligently, while you’ve bought yourself more time to call or respond at length.

 You could spend half of every day chasing down clients who haven’t returned your calls.
 Software helps you win at phone tag by automating part of the process while still keeping the conversation personal.